alarmfox/enclave-benchmark/docs/web/source/inner-working.rst

   args = ["-C", "examples/basic-c-app/", "-j", "{{ num_threads }}", "app", "output={{ output_directory }}"]
   storage_type = ["encrypted", "tmpfs", "untrusted"]

-The program will generate `len(<enclave_size>) x len(num_threads)` experiments.
+The program will generate `len(<enclave_size>) x len(num_threads)` (2 x 3 = 6)
+experiments.
 Each experiment will be executed for `sample_size` times.
-For Gramine, the `storage_type` factor is included.
-Gramine application will execute for `len(<enclave_size>) x len(num_threads) x len(storage_type)` times.
+ForGramine, the `storage_type` factor is included.
+Gramine application will execute for `len(<enclave_size>) x len(num_threads) x len(storage_type)` (2 x 3 x 3 = 18) times.

 The `toml` file is dynamic.
 For example, if an application executes with different number of threads you can mark the parameter with the `{{ num_threads }}` placeholder.
-On each iteration it will be populated with an element from `globals.num_threads` (see `make` task in the example above).
-`{{ output_directory }}` is replaced each experiment with different paths from `storage_type`
-(non-gramine application always have a simple storage).
+On each iteration it will be populated with an element from `globals.num_threads` (see `make` task in the example above). `{{ output_directory }}` is replaced each experiment with different paths from `storage_type` (non-gramine application always have a simple storage).

+.. index:: eBPF

 Low-level tracing
 -----------------

 Extra performance counters (like SGX or disk related metrics) are collected leveraging the tracing system in the Linux kernel through **eBPF**. eBPF needs to be enabled in the kernel with configuration (should be already enabled in common kernels) https://github.com/iovisor/bcc/blob/master/docs/kernel_config.md.

 .. tip::
   eBPF is technology in the Linux kernel that allows for the execution of sandboxed programs within the kernel space.
 BPF programs runs in a JIT runtime with no-heap and a very small stack.
 These programs are guaranteed to not crash the kernel.
 More information can be found at https://docs.ebpf.io/.

 Basically eBPF prgrams are functions (like the one below) attached on specific events by the kernel.
 Debug events are already available in the classical tracing sytem